SCIInstitute/SCIRun/docs/user_doc/BasicTutorial.md

 ### Slice Field

-Extend the functionality of this network by slicing the field using GetSliceFromStructuredFieldByIndices as in [section 2.1.2](#212--slice-field).
+Extend the functionality of this network by slicing the field using GetSliceFromStructuredFieldByIndices as in previous [example](#slice-field).

 <!-- slicemod2 -->
 ![Insert GetSliceFromStructuredFieldByIndices into the network.](BasicTutorial_figures/getslice2.png)